apache/echarts-examples/README.md

 + `title`: Optional.
 String.
 + `titleCN`: Optional.
 String.
 + `category`: Optional.
 String list.
 That is the main categories in [example gallery page](https://echarts.apache.org/examples/en/index.html).
 If multiple categories need to be specified, use quotation marks and commas like `/* category: 'line, visualMap' */`
 + `since`: Optional.
 Semver version string.
 Recommended to add it to hint users the available echarts versions.
 For example, `/* since: 6.0.0 */`.
+Do not use `v6.0.0`, must follow Semver format.
 + `difficulty`: Optional.
 Number.
 + `theme`: Optional.
 String.
 + `excludeFromGallery`: Optional.
 Boolean.
 Indicate that exclude this example from [example gallery page](https://echarts.apache.org/examples/en/index.html).